al3jandr0/journalscript/README.md

 1.2.5 Test config shows system override vars in the environment 1.2.6 Test config shows JOURNALSCRIPT specific override vars in the environment

+1. Command: configure
+1.2 Subcommand: init
+1.2.1 Test defaults
+1.2.2 Test custom values and default location
+1.2.3 Test default values and custom location
+1.2.4 Test invalid location of data dir (no permissions) such that it command produces an error, and no config file is created
+1.2.5 Test invalid location of template dir (no permissions) such that it command produces an error, and no config file is created
+1.2.6 Test invalid location of configuration dir (no permissions) such that it command produces an error, and no config file is created

-2. Command: ''|'write'
+2. Command: write
-2.1 Test journalscript write create
+2.1 Subcommand: write create
-2.1.1 Test command generates a file in the expected location 2.1.2 Test command generates a file with the expected name format 2.1.3 Test command generates a file in the expected location with the expected template (if any) 2.2 Test journalscript write edit
-2.2.1 Test no new file is created in data directory
+2.1.1 Test command creates a new journal if target journal doesnt exist 2.1.2 Test command doesnt create a new journal if target journal exists 2.1.3 Test write command is invoked when only the journal name is provided 2.1.4 Test command generates a file in the expected location 2.1.5 Test command generates a file with the expected name format 2.1.6 Test command generates a file with the expected template (if any) 2.1.7 Test command fails if journalscript doesn't have permissions to target directory 2.1.8 Test journalscript doesnt create a new file if target file exits

 3. Command: help
 3.1 Help adheres to usage / help format
-3.2 Help <command> prints the command-specific usage / help 3.3 Help always exists with 0 code
+3.2 Help <command> prints the command-specific usage / help 3.3 Help always exits with 0 code
-3.4 Help prints only to stdout - undecided whether warnings should be allowed?
+3.4 Help prints only to stdout

 ## Invariants
 1. Nothing else beside the output of the command is allowed to be printed to stout